isabelle.vedel [at] mcgill.ca (Isabelle Vedel, MD, PhD)

 Dr. Vedel’s research agenda currently includes programs on the implementation, evaluation, and organization of health care services for older patients and patients with multiple chronic diseases.
 She is presently conducting studies on the implementation and impacts of new models of primary care, such as integrated care services and transitional care for complex patients with multiple chronic diseases including Alzheimer’s or related diseases.
 Dr. Isabelle Vedel is also undertaking research studies on the implementation of health information technologies in the context of chronic disease management.

-She has expertise in evaluation, mixed methods research and complex systematic reviews of the literature
+She has expertise in health service and policy evaluation research, implementation science, mixed methods research and complex systematic reviews of the literature.

-Keywords: Primary care, family medicine, health service research/organization, mixed method research, chronic diseases, Alzheimer disease, information technology.
+Keywords: Primary care, family medicine, health service research/organization, policy research, mixed method research, big data and administrative databases, surveillance, implementation science, international, chronic diseases, older persons, Alzheimer disease, information technology.

 List of Publications: